 The Aberdeenshire Local Outdoor Access Forum (ALOAF) covers the area of Aberdeenshire apart from the Cairngorm's National Park and Aberdeen city.
-ALOAF members are independent of Aberdeenshire Council and represent a broad range of experience, chosen in late 2004 and subsequently, from four fields of countryside interest: recreational use, land management, community use and agency such as Scottish Natural Heritage, the Forestry Commission and NHS Grampian.
+ALOAF members are independent of Aberdeenshire Council and represent a broad range of experience, chosen in late 2004 and subsequently, from four fields of countryside interest: recreational use, land management, community use and agency/organisations such as River and Fisheries Trust, the Forestry Commission and NHS Grampian.

 The Forum meets several times each year to consider a variety of access topics, for example: